-We think on-demand AADT estimates could improve the way public agencies allocate roadway maintenance funding.
+We think on-demand AADT could improve the way public agencies allocate roadway maintenance funding.
 Your staff could spend less time installing and monitoring sensors on dangerous roadsides – and more time improving infrastructure.
-StreetLight Data is making this possible with the launch of our StreetLight Volume: 2017 AADT Estimates in StreetLight InSight®, our on-demand transportation analytics platform.
-We believe they are the most accurate Big Data derived AADT estimates to hit the industry to date.
+StreetLight Data is making this possible with the launch of our 2017 AADT Metrics in StreetLight InSight®, our on-demand transportation analytics platform.
+We believe they are the most accurate Big Data derived AADT to hit the industry to date.
 (And we’re happy to show you why.)

 When we launched our first AADT Metrics in beta in June 2017, we broke new ground.
 But we also knew that additional refinement was critical.
 That’s why we worked with the Texas Transportation Institute and the Minnesota Department of Transportation on a rigorous validation study.
 They put our 2016 AADT to the test, and we took their feedback to heart.